 There is nothing quite like the book of Proverbs or Ecclesiastes in the New Testament, let alone a case study of the magnitude of the one found in the Book of Job.
 Yet there is no question that in the gospel, God has unveiled the ultimate wisdom for his people.
-As Paul writes in 1 Corinthians 1:
+As Paul writes in 1 Corinthians 1:22-25

-18 For the message of the cross is foolishness to those who are perishing, but to us who are being saved it is the power of God…22 Jews demand miraculous signs and Greeks look for wisdom, 23 but we preach Christ crucified: a stumbling block to Jews and foolishness to Gentiles, 24 but to those whom God has called, both Jews and Greeks, Christ the power of God and the wisdom of God.
-25 For the foolishness of God is wiser than man's wisdom, and the weakness of God is stronger than man's strength.
+22For Jews demand signs and Greeks seek wisdom, 23but we preach Christ crucified, a stumbling block to Jews and folly to Gentiles, 24but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+25For the foolishness of God is wiser than men, and the weakness of God is stronger than men.

 This morning, in the hopes of addressing the question of Wisdom in the kingdom of God, we turn to the book of James.
 Not unlike Old Testament Wisdom literature in structure and tone, the book is also—perhaps more so than any other book in the New Testament—directly informed by Jesus’ Sermon on the Mount.